walterjgsp/algorithms/documentation/content/english/problems/109_remove_duplicate_letters.md

 +++
 <h2 class="title is-4"> Problem Statement </h2>

 Given a string which contains only lowercase letters, remove duplicate letters so that every letter appear once and only once.
-You must make sure your result is the smallest in lexicographical order among all possible results.
+You must make sure your result is the smallest in lexicographical order among all possible results and the letters positions is the same.

 <h2 class="title is-5"> Solution </h2>